Prajwaliscoding/llm-inference-gateway/docs/production-deployment.md

 ![Successful response during simulated provider outage](images/failover-success-response.png)

 ## Rebuilding this deployment

+Infrastructure is torn down between deployments to control cost.
+To bring it back up:

 1. Restore RDS from the latest snapshot
 2. Recreate the EKS cluster with `eksctl create cluster -f infra/eksctl-cluster.yaml`